ds-modules/curriculum-guide/getting-started/instructors.md

 ## Room Scheduling

 Connector courses are held on Mondays and Tuesdays in 105 Cory.
 Please discuss scheduling a time for your connector with Cathryn.

 ## Office Hours

 Instructors hold office hours for one hour each week.
 If you would like a space to hold your office hours, please contact Cathryn.

+## bCourses

+For bCourses access, please contact the department under which your course is listed.
+If you are teaching an L&S connector course, you should contact Cathryn to receive bCourses access.